dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 </div>
 ```

-In this example we are simply extending from `InputText` which is the logical equivalent of a HTML input text element.
-This seems like a good fit as we are representing a single text input and extending from `InputText` saves us from having to write any additional code.
-You can extend from other classes in the inheritance hierarchy depending on your own specific customization needs.
+In the example we inherit from `InputText` which is a good fit for this use case and reduces the to write any custom code.
+You can extend from other classes in the component inheritance hierarchy depending on your own specific customization needs.

-Our custom `BootstrapInput` control is shown here in a form with a binding to the `ContactDetails.Name` property of the model.
+Our custom `BootstrapInput` component is shown here being used in a form with a binding to `ContactDetails.Name`.

 ```html
 <EditForm Model="@ContactDetails" OnSubmit="@FormSubmitted">